flux-framework/rfc/spec_13.rst

 .. c:function:: int PMI_Get_rank (int *rank)

 Obtain the rank (0…​size-1) of the local process in the process group.
-Upon success, ``rank`` SHALL be set to the rank of the local process.
+Upon success, :c:var:`rank` SHALL be set to the rank of the local process.

 Errors: